Descanonge/tomate/doc/source/tutorial.rst

 A data object needs a few objects to be functionnal, namely: coordinates, a vi, and filegroups.
 Creating these can be a bit daunting.
-The constructor module provides ways to create a data object, and do a couple of additional checks that ease the creation of a database, especially when loading from disk.
+The constructor module provides ways to easily create a data object, and conduct the scanning if the data is on disk.

 This page will break down a typical database creation script, and present the main features of the package.